endlesspint8/endlesspint8.github.io/_posts/2019-05-17-sleep-no-more-caffeine.md

 [Opening photo by rawpixel.com from Pexels](https://www.pexels.com/photo/six-white-ceramic-mugs-1251175/)

-[JCSM] Drake et al. Caffeine Effects on Sleep Taken 0, 3, or 6 Hours before Going. _Journal of Clinical Sleep Medicine_ 2013; http://dx.doi.org/10.5664/jcsm.3170 <br>
+[JCSM] Drake et al. Caffeine Effects on Sleep Taken 0, 3, or 6 Hours before Going to Bed. _Journal of Clinical Sleep Medicine_ 2013; http://dx.doi.org/10.5664/jcsm.3170 <br>
-to Bed

 [STM] Burke et al. Effects of caffeine on the human circadian clock in vivo and in vitro. _Science Translational Medicine_ 2015; DOI: 10.1126/scitranslmed.aac5125 <br>

 [WWS] Walker, M. (2017). _Why We Sleep: Unlocking the Power or Sleep and Dreams_ <br>

 <b id="f1">1</b> Non-Macbeth quotes lifted from: Pendergrast, M. (2010). _Uncommon Grounds: The History of Coffee and How It Transformed Our World_ [↩](#a1) <br>